tweksteen/burst/doc/http.rst

   .. method:: edit()

-    start your favorite $EDITOR to edit the request, the new request is returned.
-If the environment variable $EDITOR has not been set, 'vim' will be used.
+    start your favorite EDITOR to edit the request, the new request is returned.
+If the environment variable EDITOR has not been set, 'vim' will be used.

+  .. method:: play(options)

+    start your EDITOR with two windows.
+Each time the request file is saved, the request is made to the server and the response updated.
+By default, options is set up for Vim.
+When the editor terminates, the last valid request made is returned.

   .. method:: extract(field)